-Purpose : To provide examples for Offset creation to aid in DUT Coorelation to Engineering Data.
+Purpose : To provide examples for Offset creation to aid in DUT Correlation to Engineering Data.

 The RI fixturing system not only supports real "physical" calibrations, but also supports arbitrary corrections or "offsets".
 Physical calibrations are dealt with through pathnames that represent the physical parameters of signal paths in the system.
 These physical parameters are used in the calibration of the system and power levels and results are modified accordingly.

 Arbitrary offsets are sometimes required for correlation.
 These are not used in the calibration, but just to modify some measured value.
 Most often these measurement differences are the result of dutboard/dutinterface inconsistencies.
 These could be tuning or possibly socket related.
 They can also be the result of differences between the bench measurement environment and the tester measurement environment.
-A good example would be the time the device is on during bench test versus tester time.
+A good example might be the time the device is on during bench test versus ATE measurement time.

 To deal with this the RI "software" dut interface, can contain user added constants, that can be used to modify measured results.
 In addition, these constants can be updated automatically with a testplan that measures a "golden" device with known data.

-Note: If you are not using a DUT Interface then see the document "Adding a Measured Offset to the Fixture Definition - RF"
+Note: If you are not using a DUT Interface then the user can use the same methodology with the Test Fixture Cal list

 I. Create the Cal Factor